build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 ## Deploy a Cloud9 Instance

-Before we deploy our asset tracking app, we need to deploy an AWS Cloud9 Instance.
+To deploy our asset tracking app, we will be using AWS Cloud9.
+Cloud9 is a cloud-based IDE that lets you write, run, and debug your code with just a browser.
+Using Cloud9 makes it easy to build and deploy applications while reducing the need for local development on builder workstations.
+Cloud9 also comes bundled with many AWS builder tools to get started developing quickly.

 Navigate to the AWS Console and select **Cloud9**.
 Next select **Create environment**.

 ![AWS Console showing how to create an environment](./images/1.1.png)